 The analysis focuses on products with a high GHG content, for which public purchasing is a significant market and where quantified criteria can be applied: steel, aluminium, cement, construction, vehicles, and food and catering services.
-These represent about 30% of the carbon footprint of public procurement.
-Although the analysis provides insight into the direct impacts of public procurement, it does not quantify broader leverage effects, and results should be taken as conservative.
+These represent about 30% of the carbon footprint of public public procurement, it does not quantify broader leverage effects, and results should be taken as conservative.